 While working as a federal program coordinator for the State of Minnesota, I served as a member of an employee resource group for staff with disabilities.
 At the first meeting, we were seated facing each other at a circular table and, one by one, we were asked to introduce ourselves and name the disability we lived with.

-The dialogue went something like this, “Hi, I’m Chris and you can tell my the presence of my interpreter, that I’m deaf.”
-Everyone laughed and we moved on to the next member, “Hi, I’m Anna and I live with low-vision.
+The dialogue went something like this: “Hi, I’m Chris, and you can tell by the presence of my interpreter that I’m deaf.”
+Everyone laughed and we moved on to the next member: “Hi, I’m Anna, and I live with low-vision.
 Which is fine until someone rearranges the room.”
-Again, everyone laughed as each of us approached why we were there from a light-hearted standpoint.
-When my turn came I said, “Hi, I’m Lynn and I’m mentally ill.”
-Before I could draw the breath to make any kind of comedic commentary on my disability, the room had gone totally silent and each of my fellow committee members, whether they were able to see me or not, looked down at their laps and said nothing.
+Again, everyone laughed as each of us approached why we were there from a lighthearted standpoint.
+When my turn came I said: “Hi, I’m Lynn, and I live with mental illness.”
+Before I could draw the breath to add a comic statement about my disability, the room had gone totally silent and each of my fellow committee members, whether they were able to see me or not, looked down at their laps and said nothing.

 The reason this story is so important is because it helps us understand why it is so difficult for web designers and engineers to grasp the needs of people who live with cognitive disabilities: we aren’t comfortable discussing them.
-Often times the needs of the cognitive user are down-played or overlooked, simply because it’s not easy for us to consider them.
+Oftentimes, the needs of the cognitive user are downplayed or overlooked, simply because it’s not easy for us to consider them.
 As someone who works towards creating more accessible websites, I see this reality every day.